Jazz00001/enterprise-soc-lab-wazuh-mitre-detection/README.md

 - GitHub project documentation

 ## Lessons Learned

 1. I learned how a SIEM collects logs from multiple endpoints and turns raw events into useful security alerts.
 2. I learned how Windows Sysmon improves visibility into process creation and suspicious PowerShell activity.
-3. I learned how Linux authentication logs can reveal SSH brute-force attempts and sudo privilege escalation behavior.
+3. I learned how Linux authentication logs reveal SSH brute-force attempts and sudo privilege escalation behavior.
 4. I learned how MITRE ATT&CK helps explain attacker behavior in a structured way.
-5. I learned how important documentation is in SOC work, because detection is only useful if an analyst can explain what happened, why it matters, and how to respond.
+5. I learned that documentation is a major part of SOC work because an analyst must explain what happened, why it matters, and how to respond.

 ## Future Improvements

 - Add a dedicated Kali attacker VM.
-- Fully implement and test custom Wazuh rules with rule IDs 100001 and 100002.
+- Fully implement and test custom Wazuh rules with custom rule IDs.
 - Enable Wazuh Active Response to automatically block brute-force source IPs.
 - Add Slack or email alerting for high-severity alerts.
 - Export raw JSON evidence for important alerts.
 - Create a cleaner network diagram using draw.io or Canva.

 ## Resume Bullet

 Built a mini enterprise SOC lab using Wazuh SIEM/XDR with Windows Sysmon and Ubuntu Linux endpoints.
 Configured log collection, simulated 6 attack scenarios, mapped detections to the MITRE ATT&CK framework, enabled FIM and vulnerability detection, and documented formal incident investigation reports.